uploadcare/uploadcare-rails/README.md

 # Usage

 This gem provides ability to attach Uploadcare files to your models.
-To do that, you need a string field in your model, which is going to hold an Uploadcare file's UUID.
+To do that, you need a string field in your model, which is going to hold an Uploadcare file's CDN URL.

+## Configuration

 The first thing is to configure stuff for Uploadcare.
 Create a file `config/initializers/uploadcare.rb`: